War of the Human Tanks: Alter

 Reviews

-- ALTeR expands on the original with new tank types and a lengthy Great Cavern campaign, adding depth and strategy to the gameplay.
+- ALTeR expands on the original gameplay with new tank types and a challenging Great Cavern mode, offering a lot of content and strategic depth.

-- The combination of visual novel storytelling and strategic gameplay is engaging, with a good soundtrack and humorous moments throughout.
+- The combination of visual novel storytelling and turn-based strategy gameplay is engaging, with humor and emotional moments that resonate with players.

-- The main campaign is shorter and less branching than the first game, which may disappoint fans of the original's story structure.
+- The main campaign is shorter and less branching compared to the first game, which may disappoint fans of the original.

 - 15 % positive mentions

-The story in "War of the Human Tanks: Alter" is a continuation of the first game, featuring a more linear narrative with a single definitive path, contrasting with the branching paths of its predecessor.
-While the main campaign is shorter and less complex, the game compensates with the extensive "Great Cavern" side story, which offers a wealth of missions and character development, making it a significant part of the overall experience.
-Despite some critiques regarding the main story's depth and antagonist development, the humor and engaging character interactions maintain a captivating narrative throughout.
+The story in "War of the Human Tanks: Alter" is a continuation of the first game, featuring a more linear narrative with a single definitive path, as opposed to the branching routes of its predecessor.
+While the main campaign is shorter and less complex, the game compensates with the extensive "Great Cavern" side story, which offers a wealth of missions and character development, making it the primary focus of the game's narrative.
+Overall, the storytelling is engaging, blending humor and drama, though some players may find the main story less compelling compared to the first installment.

 “The story has many tests on it: humor, sadness, drama, etc. It'll show how each character feels about the war and how to deal with it.”